Allegheny-Computer-Science-100-S2019/class-material/QuizTerms/Quiz2Terminology.md

 The quiz is closed book, closed notes, but a one page note sheet (front and back) is allowed.

-As you prepare for the first quiz please make sure you understand what each of the following terms means and be able to identify an example of each:
+As you prepare for the second quiz please make sure you understand what each of the following terms means and be able to identify an example of each:

 * Java API